Pregnant in College — Impossible, or Perfect Timing?

 - The U.S. Department of Education has recognized how a lack of adequate childcare has contributed to high dropout rates among student parents.
 As a result, they created the Child Care Access Means Parents in School (CCAMPIS) program, which offers colleges funding for childcare services and provides students with federal student aid that can also be used to help them pay for childcare.

-- Childcare Subsidies and Vouchers
+- Find out whether you are eligible for Childcare Subsidies and Vouchers by calling 800-424-2246.

 -

 - The Childcare Grant is available to full-time students.
 To qualify, you must have a dependent child or children in registered or approved childcare.
-If you qualify, you can receive up to 85 per cent of your actual childcare costs.
+If you qualify, you can receive up to 85 per cent of your childcare costs.

 - For more information and advice please contact your university or college.